True Jesus Church

 The True Jesus Church (TJC) is a non-denominational Christian church and originated in Beijing, China, during the Pentecostal movement in the early twentieth century.
-The True Jesus Church is currently one of the largest Christian groups in China and Taiwan, as well as one of the largest independent churches in the world.
+The True Jesus Church is currently one of the largest Christian groups in China, as well as one of the largest independent churches in the world.

 The TJC holds a Oneness Pentecostal view of God and teaches a Sabbatarian doctrine.